arangodb/docs/3.8/aql/functions-bit.md

 - **positionArray** (array): array with bit positions to set (zero-based)
 - returns **result** (number): the generated number

 The function expects an array with numeric values as its input.
 The values in the array must be numbers, which must not be negative.
-The maximum supported input number value is
-31. Input number values outside the allowed range will make the function return **null** and produce a warning.
+The maximum supported input number value is 31.
+Input number values outside the allowed range will make the function return `null` and produce a warning.

 ```js
 BIT_CONSTRUCT([1, 2, 3]) // 14